ExistensialReset/flowmosr/README.md

 ---

+## What is this (in simple terms)?

+Flow is an open-source blueprint for living systems where:

+- Survival is unconditional
+- Resources are shared based on need
+- Small groups (Nodes) self-organize without central control

+It includes:
+- Practical guides to start locally (2–5 people)
+- Governance systems (LOTUS)
+- Infrastructure plans (food, energy, shelter)
+- Full transition models from current society

+You can try it today.
+You can build it long-term.

+---

+## ⚡ Try it (24 hours)

+You don’t need land, money, or a plan.

+1. Gather 2–5 people
+2. Share one meal (no transactions)
+3. Ask: *“What do we actually need to feel okay this week?”*
+4. Distribute tasks voluntarily
+5. Notice what changes

+That quiet ease you might feel?
+That’s Flow beginning.

+---

 *Whisper from some where right near your ear*

 There is a way of living where you don’t have to earn the right to exist.